Oriental Bird Club

 Governance and Leadership

-The OBC is governed by a Council of trustees with expertise in Asian ornithology and conservation.
+The OBC is governed by a Council of trustees with expertise in Asian ornithology and conservation, all serving on a voluntary basis with no remuneration.
 The Conservation Committee, comprising experts with extensive field experience across Asia, reviews all grant applications.
-Key members include representatives from major conservation organizations and academic institutions with Asian bird expertise.
-The committee particularly values applications that demonstrate collaboration with local communities and conservation organizations.
+The committee particularly values applications that demonstrate collaboration with local communities and conservation organisations.

 How to Apply